Retirement Investment Strategies – Superannuation Lump Sum Contributions

 There are many complexities with tax contributions, and in this case non-concessional tax contributions, and they need to be viewed within your overall investment situation.
 It is wise to consult with your financial adviser to ensure you make the best decisions for your retirement planning and personal retirement investment strategies.

 Note: if you exceed your non-concessional contributions cap in a financial year you then need to complete a tax return and may be required to pay additional tax.

-For more Information contact Mark Digby at Maher Digby Securities Pty Ltd - Financial Advisers – AFSL No. 230559 – Ph: 075441 1266.
+For more Information and to learn about superannuation investment options contact Mark Digby at Maher Digby Securities Pty Ltd - Financial Advisers – AFSL No. 230559 – Ph: 075441 1266.
 This document was prepared without taking into account any person’s particular objectives, financial situation or needs.
 It is not guaranteed as accurate or complete and should not be relied upon as such.
 Maher Digby Securities does not accept any responsibility for the opinions, comments, forward looking statements, and analysis contained in this document, all of which are intended to be of a general nature.
 Investors should, before acting on this information, consider the appropriateness of this information having regard to their personal objectives, financial situation or needs.
 We recommend consulting a financial advisor